The four-time NBA Defensive Player of the Year’s son, Ryan Mutombo, has a similar penchant.

 Ryan Mutombo Recruiting

-Mutombo is the 65th rated player in the 2021 college basketball recruiting class according to 247Sports‘ composite rankings.
-The four-star holds scholarship offers from Georgetown, his father’s alma mater, Georgia Tech, Richmond, Appalachian State, Texas A&M, and Indiana State.
+Ryan Mutombo is the 80th rated player in the 2021 college basketball recruiting class, according to 247Sports‘ composite rankings.
+The four-star post player holds NCAA scholarship offers from Georgetown, his father’s alma mater, Georgia Tech, Richmond, Appalachian State, Texas A&M, and Indiana State.

-Mutombo has gained more interest from power-five programs, partly due to his performance at the 2019 Holiday Hoopsgiving — It’s one of Atlanta’s premier showcases.
+Mutombo has gained more interest from Power 5 programs, partly due to his performance at the 2019 Holiday Hoopsgiving ?
+It’s one of Atlanta’s premier showcases.
 He’s been offered by Clemson, Vanderbilt, Tennessee, Stanford, Florida State, Virginia Tech, Florida, and Wake Forest in recent months, and Mutombo hopes bluebloods take note of his emergence.

-“I’d like to hear from UVA, UNC, Kentucky would be nice, all of the big schools that kids dream about when they’re growing up,” [Mutombo] said.
-“I think it would just be like an awesome experience to get to visit one of those top schools.”Advertisement
+?I?d like to hear from UVA, UNC, Kentucky would be nice, all of the big schools that kids dream about when they?re growing up,?
+[Mutombo] said. ?I think it would just be like an awesome experience to get to visit one of those top schools.?

 The blossoming recruit has big shoes to fill given his name.
 Maybe even enormous with his dad standing 7-foot-2 and being an eight-time NBA All-Star.
 It doesn’t seem to bother him.
 If he continues this growth rate, his path could lead to the NBA Draft.

 Whether it’s as a shot-blocker, in the mid-range, or as a passer, Ryan Mutombo has a good feel for the game right now.
 He also has a good feel on where he’s going to play his college basketball.